adlnet/xapi-profiles/xapi-profiles-spec.md

 `contextOtherActivityType` | *Optional*.
 Array of contextActivities other activity type IRIs `contextCategoryActivityType` | *Optional*.
 Array of contextActivities category activity type IRIs `attachmentUsageType` | *Optional*.
+Array of attachment usage type IRIs `objectStatementRefTemplate` | *Optional*.
+An array of Statement Template identifiers from this profile version.
+May not be used with `objectActivityType`.
+If specified, the Statement object must be a StatementRef and the Learning Record Provider MUST make it the UUID of a Statement matching at least one of the specified Statement Templates.
+`contextStatementRefTemplate`. *Optional*.
+An array of Statement Template identifiers from this profile version.
+If specified, the Statement context statement property must be a StatementRef and the Learning Record Provider MUST make it the UUID of a Statement matching at least one of the specified Statement Templates.
-Array of attachment usage type IRIs `rules` | *Optional*.
+`rules` | *Optional*.
 Array of Statement Template Rules

 ### Statement Template Rules